joshverd/app-router-template/README.md

 In the project directory, you can run:

-- `npm run start`: Runs the app in development mode.
+- `npm start`: Runs the app in development mode.
 - `npm run build`: Builds the app for production.

 ## Want to change things?